-Empowerment stands for work approaches that encourage people to discover their own strengths and to achieve a higher degree of autonomy and self-determination.
+Empowerment refers to approaches in work that encourage individuals to discover their own strengths and develop a higher degree of autonomy and self-determination.
 Originally from pedagogy, empowerment aims to strengthen existing skills of individuals and to utilize their resources.

-Empowerment in the company clearly leads to increased willingness to perform and employee motivation, as well as employee satisfaction.
-Employees feel valued and can identify with the company.
+Empowerment in the workplace results in increased performance and employee motivation, as well as employee satisfaction.
+Employees feel valued and can identify better with the company.

 Measures to establish empowerment in the company